-Evidence: Submit an essay addressing the various special procedures and/or studies at your clinical site(s) and provide specific examples of procedures in which you have observed or participated.
+Evidence: Submit an essay addressing the various special procedures and/or studies (e.g. lymphoma work ups, microbiology collection, tissue banking, kidney biopsies, etc.) at your clinical site(s) and provide specific examples of procedures in which you have observed or participated.